embreate/wittle-website/_stories/wittle-the-party-by-Erin.markdown

 image: "/uploads/the-party/the-party-poster.jpg"
 ---

-## Feedback
-Wittle.ca is currently in the prototype phase and we're looking for feedback we can take into the next phase of the project.
-Your comments will help inform our production plans which are currently in development.
-Feedback can be provided via our [Google Form](https://forms.gle/GrhbAUCedm2HG7xJ9).

 ## The Story
 Erin was always extremely social especially around her family and friends.
 One evening she found herself at a gathering of acquaintances feeling isolated and wanting nothing more than to leave.
 Her story explores her experience navigating new and unusual feelings in a social setting.